WSU-janderson/project6-multiset-design-GrantBenR/DESIGN.md

 ### 9 - Evaluation Plan

 Some basic tests to perform would be to compare load times between structures when entering a new scene.
 If performing `get` actions on the table is slowing down gamespeed a solution with less functionality may need to be explored.
 How many times the `HashTable` needs to be resized would be the most costly operation performance-wise, so putting breakpoints on that happening is another good way to gauge performance.
+The underlying data structure of the `SceneTable` should not necessarily affect the outside program: the program should just be able to ask for data and get it.

 ### 10 - Conclusion/Reflection

 This design for a scene data table works because once it is set up, most actions performed on it have `O(1)` time complexity resulting in low performance overhead.
 While a `Sequence` or `AVLTree` are more performant to initialize at scale, because the other actions performed on the table significantly exceed that of the initialization, it performs better overall.

 The `SceneTable` implementation has a low level of abstractio with the core functions of searching and indexing being made as fast and as simple as possible.
 It is a simple idea, and a simple execution that results in a low performance overhead.
-The encapsulation is very good since the load times will be non-substantial, and the end user will not realize the extent of the behind-the-scenes work being done <a href="#2">[1]</a>.
+The encapsulation is very good since the load times will be non-substantial, and the end user will not realize the extent of the behind-the-scenes work being done <a href="#2">[2]</a>.
 Other systems in the game will be able to easily access data for the `actor_id` resulting in a composition where the program does not have to know much of anything about how `SceneTable` even works.
 New methods can easily be implemented that take advantage of its simple `HashTable` derived CRUD operations.

 ### Works Cited

-<div id="1"></div>
+<div id="1">[1] Karimov, Elshad. *Data Structures and Algorithms in Swift*.
+Apress, Berkeley, CA. pp55-60.
+2020. https://doi.org/10.1007/978-1-4842-5769-2_7. </div>

-<div id="2">[1] Cahill, Vinny. *Learning to Program the Object-Oriented Way with C#*. pp221-249. https://link.springer.com/chapter/10.1007/978-1-4471-0115-4_7.</div>
+<div id="2">[2] Cahill, Vinny. *Learning to Program the Object-Oriented Way with C#*.
+Springer-Verlag London. pp221-249.
+2002. https://link.springer.com/chapter/10.1007/978-1-4471-0115-4_7.</div>